Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: Horizontal mcH -cylinders in Sol

-The foliation by $x$-$y$ planes of $\Sol$ stays invariant under translations along $c$.
-Therefore it is sufficient to consider a curve in the fiber as generating curve of a surface invariant by translation along $c$.
+The foliation by $(x,y)$-planes of $\Sol$ is invariant under left translation along $c$.
+Therefore it is sufficient to consider a curve in the fibre as generating curve of a surface invariant by left translation along $c$.

 Explicitly, for $\mathcal{C}^2$-functions $x\colon J\to\R$ and $y\colon J\to\R$, defined on an open interval $J\subset\R$, the curve